Digital Banking Safety, Awareness and Protection

 Can be placed on funds transfers at multiple levels — per transaction, daily, weekly or monthly

-Online Banking Activity Review
+Digital Banking Activity Review

 In addition to reviewing transaction activity on your accounts on a regular basis, also review your transfer activity, ACH activity, and wire transfer activity history to verify that the most recent transfer activity is legitimate and authentic.